gcallah/BookReviews/mitchell.md

 Aristotle, Aquinas, Locke, the American founders, Tocqueville, Marx, Ropke, and more.
 He makes it clear that many people have supported the idea of private property, for many reasons.
-This material is interesting, but I can't help feeling that Mitchell would have been better off writing two books: one a pure history of the idea of property, and the other his argument for the widespread ownership of productive property, which would use historical material only to buttress his case.
-By combining the two, the history section feels a little rushed, and not entirely connected to his main argument.
+This material is interesting, but I can't help feeling that Mitchell would have been better off writing another book on the history of the idea of property.
+(More on this later.)
+As it is, the history section feels a little rushed, and not entirely connected to his main argument.

-That Mitchell is not a free market ideologue is made clear in his approvingly citing the limits on private property existing in Mosaic law:
+Mitchell's emphasis on private property might prompt a suspicion that he is a free market ideologue.
+That this is not the case is made clear in his approvingly citing the limits on private property existing in Mosaic law:

 "The Mosaic law explicitly limits the use of property.
-For instance, harvesters are commanded not to reap to the very edge of their fields, and owners of voneyards not to go over the vineyards a second time or pick up the fruits that have fallen to the ground.
+For instance, harvesters are commanded not to reap to the very edge of their fields, and owners of vineyards not to go over the vineyards a second time or pick up the fruits that have fallen to the ground.
 These are to be left behind for the poor and the alien.
 In short, ownership of property includes responsibility to the community, which entails limits on the use of one's own property."
 (21)